Azure/toketi-iothubreact/README.md

 ## Build configuration

-IoTHubReact is available in Maven Central for Scala 2.11 and 2.12. to import the library add the following reference in your `build.sbt` file:
+IoTHubReact is available in Maven Central for Scala 2.11 and 2.12.
+To import the library into your project, add the following reference in your `build.sbt` file:

 ```libraryDependencies += "com.microsoft.azure.iot" %% "iothub-react" % "0.9.0"```